What Are Tonal Languages?

 Tonal languages

 Tonal languages are spoken in parts of Africa, Asia, and the Americas, with over 350 million native speakers worldwide.
 In these human languages, there’s no standard for pitch – rather, each word has its specific tone.
 Many of these human languages use pitch to indicate the word’s meaning or the roles that different speakers play in the conversation.
-If you’re interested in learning more about tonal languages, here’s a list of 7 popular tonal languages from around the world and what makes them unique.
+If you’re interested in learning more about tonal languages, here’s a list of 7 popular tonal from around the world and what makes them unique.

 Tonal Languages

-Tonal languages are those in which pitch (the highness or lowness of a person’s voice) is used to distinguish words.
+These languages are those in which pitch (the highness or lowness of a person’s voice) is used to distinguish words.
 That means the same word can have different meanings depending on how it’s said.

 For example, in Mandarin Chinese, the word ma can mean either mother or horse, depending on the tone.
 Tonal languages are found worldwide, but they’re widespread in Africa and Southeast Asia.
 Many Asian languages, including Chinese, Vietnamese, and Thai, are tonal.